Juvenile arthritis

 I first realised when something was wrong when I was forced to crawl back from lessons as I had no ability to properly walk.
 I had just finished lessons and was a ten minute walk back home.
 Up to this point, I felt fairly normal.
 Suddenly I felt pain in my feet and ankles.
 I knew something was wrong.

 A few days later, I couldn’t straighten my middle finger without a great deal of pain.
 Then there were the aching elbows and joints in the night which caused me to wake up.
 It pretty much immobilised me and my ability to move my arms.
-I had no idea to what was happening to me.
+I had no idea what was happening to me.

 Something was clearly wrong